jpuritz/BIO_594_2019/Final_Assignment/Swan/README.md

 #### There are two markdown files and five folders for this project

-documented on all the background information of this project and also brief analysis plan
+`Swan_BIO594_FinalProjectPlan.md` documented on all the background information of this project and also brief analysis plan.